Flag of China - Banner

 Not a Member?
 Join | Learn About Membership

-The PRC considers the right to privacy a civil right, and the PRC Data Security Law, effective September 1, 2021, requires employers to protect the personal data of their employees.
-In addition, the PRC Personal Information Protection Law, effective from November 1, 2021, further regulates the collection, use and processing of the personal information of employees.
-The scope of processing of personal information must not exceed the minimum necessary to complete requisite tasks and must be consistent with the internal policies of the employer.
-Employees must consent to the processing of sensitive personal information (for example, bank account information, religion, health status, etc.).
+The PRC considers the right to privacy a civil right, and the PRC Data Security Law, effective September 1, 2021, requires employers to protect the personal information (“PI”) of their employees.
+In addition, the PRC Personal Information Protection Law, effective from November 1, 2021, further regulates the collection, use, and processing of the PI of employees.
+The scope of processing of PI must not exceed the minimum necessary to complete requisite tasks and must be consistent with the internal policies of the employer.
+Employees must consent to the processing of sensitive PI (for example, bank account information, religion, health status, etc.).
+Companies are also required to pass an assessment, file a standard contract with authorities, or undergo PI protection certification (collectively “Procedural Requirements”) if they transfer any PI abroad.
 Administrative or criminal penalties, including imprisonment, can be imposed if violations occur.

 Electronic Signature